rust-lang/book/second-edition/nostarch/chapter19.md

 block will be valid pointers to data within the slice.
 This is an acceptable and appropriate use of `unsafe`.

-Note that we don't need to mark the resulting `split_at_mut` function as `unsafe`, and we can call this function from safe Rust.
+Note that we don’t need to mark the resulting `split_at_mut` function as `unsafe`, and we can call this function from safe Rust.
 We’ve created a safe abstraction to the unsafe code with an implementation of the function that uses `unsafe` code in a safe way because it creates only valid pointers from the